nakeeon/FastAPI-ORM-Manager/README.md

 ### Searching

 Manager has `search` and `async_search` methods.
 It accepts search params as a pydantic model called `Params`.
-Each manager has it's own search params and has `Params` model defined inside.
+Each manager has its own search params model defined inside the class.

 ```python
 from fastapi_manager import Manager